aws-samples/aws-serverless-workshops/Auth/1_UserAuthentication/README.md

 #### High-Level Instructions

-You will import the AWS Amplify library into the project then add sign-up and sign-in utility classes to integrate with our existing UI and front-end components.
+You will import the [AWS Amplify](https://aws-amplify.github.io/) JavaScript library into the project then add sign-up and sign-in utility classes to integrate with our existing UI and front-end components.

+You'll need to complete the implementation of the onSubmitForm and onSubmitVerification methods within the /Auth/website/src/auth/signIn.js file, as well as the methods of the same name within the /Auth/website/src/auth/signIn.js file.
+Finally, you'll need to complete the implementation of a method to check whether the user is authenticated within the /Auth/website/src/index.js page.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-1. Before using any AWS Amplify modules, we first need to configure Amplify to use our newly created Cognito resources by updating `/website/src/amplify-config.js`.
+1. Before using any AWS Amplify modules, we first need to configure Amplify to use our newly created Cognito resources by updating `/Auth/website/src/amplify-config.js`.

 1. After opening this file in your Cloud9 IDE editor, find an replace the following parameters with values from your previous scratchpad:
 	- `identityPoolId`